Heysen3101/AdventureSalesPro/README.md

 https://github.com/Heysen3101/AdventureSalesPro/blob/main/sales.sql

 ## INTRODUCTION
-I have created a dashboard analyzing the Adventure work sales data.
-I have perfomed some **sql queries** to update the data with the latest data and created 4 main tables of customer details, product details, calendar details and the sales details.
-I extracted this data into **Power BI** in the form of CSV Files and performed a few transformations using **Power Query**.
+This project provides a comprehensive dashboard analyzing Adventure Work's sales data.
+Utilizing SQL queries, the project updates and structures data into four key tables: Customer Details, Product Details, Calendar Details, and Sales Details.
+This data is then imported into Power BI as CSV files and transformed using Power Query.
 **_Disclaimer_:** _The Dataset used for this report is used from the database from microsoft sample datasets.._

+## Skills and Concepts Demonstrated
+1) SQL Queries for Data Transformation
+2) Power BI for Data Visualization
+3) Power Query for Data Cleaning and Transformation

 ## PROBLEM STATEMENT
+The dashboard aims to answer the following key business questions:
-1) Sales Trends: Understand how sales have changed over time.
+1) Sales Trends: How have sales evolved over time?
-2) Customer Analysis: Look at customer demographics and buying patterns.
+2) Customer Analysis: What are the customer demographics and buying patterns?
-3) Product Analysis: Understand which products are bestsellers, underperforming, etc.
+3) Product Analysis: Which products are bestsellers and which are underperforming?
-4) Calendar Analysis: Examine seasonal trends and key dates that affect sales.
+4) Calendar Analysis: Are there seasonal trends or key dates that significantly affect sales?

 ## DASHBOARD 1
 ![](SalesOverview.png)